svdo/swift-SecurityExtensions/README.md

 ### SequenceType
 This framework also provides an extension to SequenceType that allows creating a hexadecimal string representation of a byte array.

-#### toHexString
+#### hexString()
 Creates a string representation of a byte array (`[UInt8]`) by concatenating the hexadecimal representation of all bytes.
 The string _does not_ include the prefix '0x' that is commonly used to indicate hexadecimal representations.
-This is the inverse function of `String.toByteArray()`.
+This is the inverse function of `String.hexByteArray()`.

     let bytes: [UInt8] = [0, 1, 2, 255]
-    let hexString = bytes.toHexString() // "0x000102ff"
+    let hexString = bytes.hexString() // "0x000102ff"

 ### String
-The inverse function of `toHexString` is implemented in an extension of `String`.
+The inverse function of `hexString` is implemented in an extension of `String`.

-#### toByteArray()
+#### hexByteArray()
 Converts a string containing the hexadecimal representation of a byte to a byte array.
 The string must not contain anything else.
 It may optionally start with the prefix '0x'.
 Conversion is case insensitive.
-This is the inverse function of `[UInt8].toHexString()`.
+This is the inverse function of `[UInt8].hexString()`.

     let hexString = "0xdeadbeef"
-    let bytes: [UInt8]? = hexString.toByteArray() // [0xde, 0xad, 0xbe, 0xff]
+    let bytes: [UInt8]? = hexString.hexByteArray() // [0xde, 0xad, 0xbe, 0xff]

 Usage
 -----